 I hear, I forget.

 I see, I remember.

-I do, I understand. - Chinese Proverb
+I do, I understand.

+- Chinese Proverb

 An education is not received.
-It is achieved. - Anonymous
+It is achieved.

+- Anonymous

-Calculators You may use a calculator as you work homework problems, however exams will be designed so as to not require a calculator (and therefore will not be allowed).
+Computations You may use a calculator or a computer program as you work homework problems, however exams will be designed so as to not require a calculator (and therefore will not be allowed).
 At a few points in the course, a graphing calculator or a laptop for connecting to Sage will be useful.

-Exams There will be six 50-minute timed exams - they are all listed on the tentative schedule.
-The lowest of your six exam scores will be dropped.
-The comprehensive final exam will be given on Friday, December 18 at Noon.
+Exams There will be seven 50-minute timed exams - they are all listed on the tentative schedule.
+The lowest of your seven exam scores will be dropped.
+The comprehensive final exam will be given on Wednesday, December 14 at 8 AM.
 The final exam cannot be given at any other time and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.
 In other words, plan your travel arrangements accordingly.